A note on the maximum ratio between chromatic number and clique number: Introduction

 \begin{conjecture} For every $s, t, k \in \N$ such that $st \le k^2$ we have that

 \end{conjecture}

-We remark that Conjecture~\ref{conj:weak.mult.RDC} does not seem to appear in any existing work, but it is closely related to the Ramsey Diagonal Conjecture.
-In Appendix~\ref{sec:DiagonalConjecture}, we briefly discuss these conjectures.
+We were unable to find a previous statement of Conjecture~\ref{conj:weak.mult.RDC} in the literature, but it is closely related to the Diagonal Conjecture (Conjecture~\ref{conj:RDC}; see Section~\ref{sec:conj} for a more detailed discussion).
 The following theorem establishes a connection between the limits in \eqref{limit1} and \eqref{limit2}, should they exist, under the assumption of Conjecture~\ref{conj:weak.mult.RDC}.
 Throughout this note, all logarithms are in base 2.

-\begin{theorem} If Conjecture~\ref{conj:weak.mult.RDC} holds, and $\lim\limits_{k \to \infty} \frac{\log(R(k,k))}{k}$ exists and is equal to $\mathcal{L}$, then
+\begin{theorem} If Conjecture~\ref{conj:weak.mult.RDC} holds, and $\lim\limits_{k \to \infty} \frac{\log(R(k,k))}{k}$ exists and is equal to $\ell$, then

 \end{theorem}

 In~\cite{erdos}, Erd\H{o}s mentioned that by their method, it would be easy to prove that